-Annual surveys conducted over time show a similar pattern in usage among age categories (Figure 12).
-Surveys prior to 2017 did not separate 16-34 and 35-59 age categories, collapsing them into one 16-59 category, instead.
+Annual surveys conducted over time show a similar pattern in usage among age groups (Figure 12).
+Surveys prior to 2017 did not have separate 16-34 and 35-59 age categories, therefore trend results are presented below as one 16-59 age grouping.